physiodatatoolbox/docs/docs/features.md

 {% include image.html
     img="user-guide/physioanalyzers/sc-module-gui-1.png"
     title= page.title
-    id="gui-1"
-    caption="
-    The Skin Conductance Analyzer GUI, showing the SCL (in axes labeled Skin Conductance) and the phasic channel (in the axes labeled Phasic SC).
+    caption="The Skin Conductance Analyzer GUI, showing the SCL (in axes labeled Skin Conductance) and the phasic channel (in the axes labeled Phasic SC)." %}
-    " %}

 ## Pupil Diameter Analyzer
 The Pupil Diameter Analyzer module features user-specifiable raw data filters and signal interpolation options, and exports a variety of pupil-size metrics.